Ever wanted to know how best to fuel your athletic endeavours?

-So for example a 70 kg cyclist going out for a 2.5 hour moderate intensity training ride should aim to consume:
+So for example a 70 kg cyclist going out for a 2.5 hour moderate intensity training ride could aim to consume:

-Hour 2: 500ml bottle of Performance Energy drink + ½ cereal bar = 53g carbohydrate
+Hour 1: 500ml bottle of Performance Energy drink + 1 energy gel = 52g carbohydrate.

 What types of carbohydrates should I use when training/racing?

 We now know that we need to fuel differently depending on the type and duration of exercise.
 But what kind of carbohydrates work best?
 Carbohydrate comes in a variety of forms.
-Sugars, including glucose, sucrose and fructose are all carbohydrates that you may see in some products.
+Sugars, including glucose, sucrose and fructose are all forms of carbohydrates that you’ll see in sports products.
 They are all metabolised differently, affecting performance output.